-Having toured the UK with Monty Python’s Spamalot, Amelia Adams-Pearce will make her West End debut in the show at the Harold Pinter Theatre on July 31st.
+At the time of writing, having toured the UK with Monty Python’s Spamalot, Amelia Adams-Pearce made West End debut in the show at the Harold Pinter Theatre on 31st July 2012.

 Monty Python’s Spamalot, by Eric Idle and John Du Prez, won the Tony Award for Best Musical in 2005 and has been making audiences laugh their heads off ever since (not literally).
 This is not just a fun show to watch but also fun to be a part of.